Nna Thaan Case Kodu

-Nna Thaan Case Kodu was released theatrically on 11 August 2022 opened to highly positive reviews for its humour, screenplay, direction & performances.

-The film become commercially successful in box office.
+Nna Thaan Case Kodu received a U certificate and was released theatrically on 11 August 2022 opened to positive reviews for its humour, screenplay, direction & performances.
+It was featured at the 54th IFFI Indian panorama section.
+The film was a blockbuster at box office.

 Plot

-Petty thief Kozhummal Rajeevan meets Devi, a Tamil labourer, and falls for her.
+Petty thief Kozhummal Rajeevan meets Devi, a Tamil girl, and falls for her.
 They decide to live together at her house and he completely stops his illegal activities and starts working as a labourer.
-One day, on his way back from a temple festival, to avoid being hit by an auto, he jumps over the boundary wall of an MLAs house and gets bitten by the MLA’s pet dogs.
-To top it off, he is accused of theft and arrested.
+One day, on his way back from a temple festival, to avoid being hit by an auto, he jumps over the boundary wall of MLA Kunjikannan's house and gets bitten by his pet dogs Kingini and Painkili.
+To top it off, Rajeevan is accused of theft and arrested.

-In court, Rajeevan argues his case by himself with the help of police-turned-advocate he knows, and promises to produce evidence.
-Thereafter the court proceedings start and Rajeevan drags the PWD minister into the situation by accusing him for the one pothole on the road that caused all the problems.
+In court, Rajeevan argues his case by himself with the help of a police-turned-advocate Gangadharan, and promises to produce evidence.
+Thereafter the court proceedings start and eventually Rajeevan drags the PWD minister K.P Preman into the situation by accusing him for the one pothole on the road that caused all the problems.
+But thereafter he faces many hurdles to gather the evidence.
 Will he be able to prove himself innocent or will he be oppressed forms the rest of the plot.